shayanmostafaei/Omics_ADRD_Integrated_Modeling/README.md

 ⸻

-3. Calibration, threshold performance, and decision-curve analysis

-For the final integrated model, the workflow evaluates:

-* decile-based calibration
-* calibration intercept
-* calibration slope
-* Brier score
-* threshold-based operating characteristics
+Key analytic choices

+This project is designed for prediction and risk stratification, not causal inference.
+Associations of PRS, biological aging measures, ProtAge, or MetaboAge with ADRD should not be interpreted as causal effects.

+Why AUPRC is included

+Because ADRD incidence is low, ROC-AUC alone can overstate practical performance.
+AUPRC is reported to better evaluate enrichment of future ADRD cases among individuals predicted to be at higher risk.

-* decision-curve analysis
+Competing-risk analysis

-Threshold operating points include:

-* top 5% predicted risk
-* top 10% predicted risk
-* illustrative default threshold of 0.5

-The 0.5 threshold is included only as an illustrative operating point and is not proposed as a clinical decision threshold.
+Death before ADRD was treated as a competing event using Fine–Gray models.
+This is important in aging cohorts because participants may die before receiving an ADRD diagnosis.

+TwinGene interpretation

+TwinGene validation evaluates whether the integrated signal transports beyond UK Biobank.
+It is not interpreted as strict frozen-coefficient validation of all UKB-derived omics clocks because cohort design, omics platforms, and feature availability differed.

 ⸻

-4. SHAP interpretability

-SHAP values are computed for the final integrated XGBoost model in the held-out test set to summarize:

-* global feature importance
-* direction of predictor contributions
-* relative contribution of PRS, age, ProtAge, PhenoAge, frailty, telomere length, lifestyle factors, and MetaboAge

-⸻

-5. Fine–Gray competing-risk risk stratification

-Using the final integrated predictor set, the workflow fits Fine–Gray competing-risk regression with death before ADRD treated as a competing event.

-The model estimates:

-* subdistribution hazard ratios for individual predictors
-* predicted absolute ADRD risk at 5 and 9 years
-* cumulative incidence by predicted-risk group
-* risk-group separation comparing the top 25% predicted-risk group versus the lower 75%

-⸻

-6. Robustness and sensitivity analyses

-The revised workflow includes:

-* alternative predictor-entry orders
-* 100 repeated stratified 70/30 train–test splits
-* logistic-regression benchmark models
-* subgroup analyses by sex
-* subgroup analyses by APOE-e4 carrier status
-* PRS with and without the APOE locus
-* models with and without lifestyle covariates
-* prediction horizons at 5 and 9 years
-* early-event exclusion
-* complete-case versus multiple-imputation sensitivity analysis
-* cause-specific Cox versus Fine–Gray comparison
-* time-since-baseline versus attained-age sensitivity

-⸻

-7. TwinGene external validation/replication

-TwinGene was used to evaluate whether the integrated signal transported beyond UK Biobank.

-The TwinGene workflow includes:

-* harmonization of available predictors
-* PRS using the same selected SNP panel and external GWAS weights
-* harmonized clinical biological aging measures
-* Olink-based ProtAge replication
-* UKB-portable MetaboAge implementation
-* XGBoost discrimination analysis
-* logistic-regression replication benchmark
-* Fine–Gray competing-risk risk stratification
-* cumulative incidence by predicted-risk group

-⸻

-Main results at a glance
+Results at a glance

 UK Biobank held-out test set

-Stepwise XGBoost discrimination:
+Stepwise XGBoost performance:

-* Base model, age + sex: ROC-AUC ≈ 0.79
+* Age + sex: ROC-AUC ≈ 0.79
-* + lifestyle covariates: ROC-AUC ≈ 0.82
+* ￼	lifestyle: ROC-AUC ≈ 0.82
-* + PRS: ROC-AUC ≈ 0.86
+* ￼	PRS: ROC-AUC ≈ 0.86
-* + PhenoAge + Frailty Index + Telomere Length: ROC-AUC ≈ 0.89
+* ￼	PhenoAge + Frailty Index + Telomere Length: ROC-AUC ≈ 0.89
-* + ProtAge: ROC-AUC ≈ 0.90
+* ￼	ProtAge: ROC-AUC ≈ 0.90
-* + MetaboAge, final Model 5: ROC-AUC ≈ 0.90, AUPRC ≈ 0.24
+* Final Model 5, + MetaboAge: ROC-AUC ≈ 0.90, AUPRC ≈ 0.24

 Fine–Gray competing-risk model: